AlphaOne1/midgard/CONTRIBUTING.md

 go fmt ./...
 ```

+After you implemented your feature, add tests that cover all major code paths.
+A
+test coverage of 100% is not always possible.
+We acknowledge, that there are hard
+to trigger conditions, that you might check for, but are not producible in a test
+suite, but aim for the best.
+At least every code path of normal, input triggered
+use, should be covered.

 ### Create a Pull Request

 At this point, if your changes look good and tests are passing, you are ready to